 Note: Be aware that the finder has IAM permissions to tag resources.
 It always uses "cloudfix:" prefix.
 The changes are non-destructive but might be construed as write permissions.

 Every CloudFix finder always has a corresponding fixer because we do not believe in throwing unactionable recommendations at you.

 In order to run Finders to generate cost saving opportunities and to run Fixers to execute on those opportunities, CloudFix needs permissions to perform certain actions on your AWS accounts.
-This article discusses the Permission Model to help you understand what permissions CloudFix obtains when and how it obtains those permissions.
-The guiding principles are
+This article discusses the Permission Model to help you understand what permissions CloudFix obtains and when/how it obtains those permissions.
+The guiding principles are: